Weekly Favorite Portraits Showcase

-This portrait was shoot by Canon EOS 500D with Canon EF 50mm lens.
+This portrait was shot by Canon EOS 500D with Canon EF 50mm lens.
 About location… it is the territory of Korea University.
 I was working with this model firstly that’s why I can’t say more.
 I hope people will enjoy seeing this portrait on your website.

 That day I had planned a late afternoon shooting in an abandoned building with my model, Nikolina.
-I was hoping to get subtle warm lighting inside the building but weather unexpectedly turned bad.
-It started raining and cold wind started blowing.
-Model was freezing and most of my ideas for that shoot couldn’t have been executed because of the harsh wind.
+I was hoping to get subtle warm lighting inside the building but the weather unexpectedly turned bad.
+It started raining and a cold wind started blowing.
+The model was freezing and most of my ideas for that shoot couldn’t have been executed because of the harsh wind.
 I was quite disappointed since nothing went according to plan, so I decided to improvise and maybe use the weather to our advantage.
 We moved from the original location and walked around the nearby residential complex.

 This photo is one of my favorites from this shoot.
 It’s just a perfect moment.
 Sun appears through the clouds for that one second, her expression just has so much emotion, her hair, lit by sun rays, is softly floating in the wind and extending to flickering bokeh in the background, there is not a soul around… I just love the feeling, the atmosphere in it.

-About the technical aspects I hardly can say anything professional.
+About the technical aspects, I hardly can say anything professional.

 Most portraits that I shoot are non-commercial, just for fun.
 This photograph was not planned for a long time, I have been returning from my mountain backpack trip, and have few hours between trains in Kyiv.
-I was walking on its streets, and noticed a huge commercial billboard with Mila, friend of mine, on leading role.
-I called her on phone, and she was not so busy as always, and we decided to shoot some photographs.
+I was walking on its streets, and noticed a huge commercial billboard with Mila, a friend of mine, on a leading role.
+I called her on the phone, and she was not so busy as always, and we decided to shoot some photographs.

 The photograph Glass House was photographed early one morning in a greenhouse on the South Coast of NSW, Australia.
 I wanted to shoot a soft and delicate editorial, so I chose this location for the beautiful greenery we could photograph with.
-I think the combination of the model, clothes and location the image gives a sense of delicacy and almost nostalgia.
+I think the combination of the model, clothes, and location the image gives a sense of delicacy and almost nostalgia.
 This image was taken on a Canon 5D Mark 3 with a 50mm f1.2 lens.
 I used natural light which was diffused by the thick glass of the greenhouse, giving the image a soft hazy look.
-With editing, I only colour edited the photo with my Hush River preset available through my Photoshop Actions and Lightroom Presets shop www.digitalfilmactions.com.
+With editing, I only color edited the photo with my Hush River preset available through my Photoshop Actions and Lightroom Presets shop www.digitalfilmactions.com.
 There was absolutely no retouching done in Photoshop, something that I am hoping to do with all my work in the near future.
-I think in turn with my natural style of photography, a totally natural and un-altered picture will suite my aesthetics.
+I think in turn with my natural style of photography, a totally natural and un-altered picture will suit my aesthetics.

 193 / 365

-This image was taken at The Wild Ones Workshop at the Arnold Arboretum in Boston back in July this year.
-The story behind it is kind of funny — my friend Nick (featured in this image) randomly offered to model for me, and gave me permission to do whatever I wanted with him.
+This image was taken at The Wild One’s Workshop at the Arnold Arboretum in Boston back in July this year.
+The story behind it is kind of funny — my friend Nick (featured in this image) randomly offered to model for me and gave me permission to do whatever I wanted with him.
 My eyes immediately went over to the nearby creek — I saw mud — lots of it!
 I had no idea that he would be so willing to get down in the water for me, let alone let me cover him in all of the mud too — especially since we had only met each other a few hours before!
 It was a spur-of-the-moment idea that ended up producing one of my favorite images of all time.
 The lighting, positioning, composition…everything all came into place all at once.
 I couldn’t have asked for better conditions.
 The other photographers crowded around and watched me get down and dirty to get this image, and I think it inspired a few others to make use of the muddy environment too!

-As for post processing, minimal edits were made.
+As for post-processing, minimal edits were made.
 I sharpened his face up a bit and added a bit of saturation to the leaves, and increased some of the highlights in his hair, eyes, and shirt.

 I think what makes this one of my favorite images I’ve created is the fact whenever I look at it, I remember how awkward and yet fun it was to create it.
 Now Nick and I are great friends!
 I love how photography brings people closer together.